nanoframework/nanoFramework.IoT.TestStream/native-agent.md

 * the serveur URL: `https://dev.azure.com/nanoframework`
 * the authentication, use the default PAT
-* paste your PAT token when asked
+* paste your Personal access token when asked
 * the agent pool is: `TestStream`
 * use the default `_work` directory
 * select if you want or not install the agent as a service or not